Donald Trump's war with Twitter is about much more than his anger at being fact-checked – it's a sign he's worried

 But the drama didn't stop there.

-On Friday, Twitter censored one of the president's tweets about the protests in Minneapolis - in which he wrote "when the looting starts, the shooting starts" - prompting more fiery retorts.
+On Friday, Twitter censored one of the President's tweets about the protests in Minneapolis - in which he wrote "when the looting starts, the shooting starts" - prompting more fiery retorts.

 But rather than a furious outburst from a man well-known for them, this could be part of a calculated – albeit nervous – strategy with the upcoming election in mind.